 Once you find a few styles that you like, look up their specific arrangement.
-While music production does not have to have strict rules, you should be aware of the basics.
+There are many music production tips, but not necessarily strict rules.
+You should be aware of the basics.
 For instance, you cannot introduce an outro right after a verse.
 These little technical details are important to know.

 3. Develop the Foundation of Sound Design